 Everyone has the basic human right to be who they are.
-No one but you has the right to determine your sexual orientation or how you live.

-- Trans people have the right to express their gender through their appearance. - Trans people have the right to use bathrooms and public facilities that match their gender. - Trans people have the right to medically transition if they wish to.
+No one but you has the right to determine your gender identity or how you live.
+Trans people should be able to express their gender through their appearance, use the right bathrooms, and medically trasition if they want to.

 But sometimes, especially for young people, laws, school policies, and authorities don't reflect our basic rights.

+Recently, politicians have chosen to harm and endanger transgender young people to score political points, and many states have restrictions on transgender life.
 It's a good idea to look up laws and policies in your state and school.
 If your school isn't supportive, and you're interested in working to change that, visit www.advocatesforyouth.org to find a community of youth activists who are working for acceptance and legal rights for trans young people.

-Where can I go if I am feeling unsafe or need support?
+Where can I go to feel safe or find support?

-Think about supportive adults you know - is there a friend, neighbor, teacher, or school counselor you can trust?
+Think about supportive adults you know.

+Is there a friend, neighbor, teacher, or school counselor you can trust?

 Search online.

 There may be supportive groups in your area, or online networks which can provide support.